-Passages PT offers advanced technologies for patients to learn about the sources of their symptoms and help them heal faster!
+Passages PT offers advanced technologies for patients to learn about the sources of their symptoms to help them train!

 Most people are surprised that we don’t instruct vintage “Kegels” and encourage high power efforts at the start.
-We follow rehabilitation principles that are consistent with treatment for other parts of our body.
-This is also helpful for teaching how to release for “Reverse Kegels”.
+This is helpful for teaching how to release for “Reverse Kegels”.
 We begin gently and build endurance with coordinating with breath and good alignment.
 Later we add moderate and stronger contractions, instead of just straining for high power efforts at the start.

 Letting go of the pelvic floor muscles can help with pain, difficulty emptying the bladder or bowel, or when muscle clenching influences pain with sex.
-We often start in a reclined position, but change to sitting and even add active arm and leg movements.
 We can monitor response to treatments.
 Some patients choose to order specific hand-held portable trainers, that are able to to watch their muscles working at home.

 Rehabilitation Ultrasound Imaging: